yohanJS/zedred/README.md

-# miniSitesJS
+# Zedred App
-This repo will store all the mini JavaScript's site projects I am going to create
+This application will display the numbers multiple of 2 in BOLD